vesoft-inc/nebula/docs/how-to-contribute.md

 ### Step 8: Create a pull request

-1. Visit your fork at https://github.com/$user/nebula (replace `$user` obviously).
+1. Visit your fork at https://github.com/user/nebula (replace `user` with your github profile name).
 2. Click the `Compare & pull request` button next to your `myfeature` branch.

 ### Step 9: Get a code review

-Once your pull request has been opened, it will be assigned to at least one reviewers.
-Those reviewers will do a thorough code review, looking for correctness, bugs, opportunities for improvement, documentation and comments, and style.
+Once your pull request has been submitted, it will be assigned to at least one reviewers who will conduct a thorough code review, looking for correctness, bugs, opportunities for improvement, documentation, comments, style, etc.

-Commit changes made in response to review comments to the same branch on your fork.

-Very small PRs are easy to review.
-Very large PRs are very difficult to review.
+Small PRs are easy to review while the large ones are not, so please be patient before our response.